Azure-Samples/java-microservices-aca-lab/docs/05_lab_openai/05_openai.md

    Follow the steps to make changes to your project.
 Click "Apply in Editor" to apply the AI generated code.
 See the screenshot above.

+   {: .note }
+   The AI generated code may differs from time to time, sometimes it is not correct.

 1. Build and run your first AI application.

    - In your VSCode terminal, build the new AI project.